 Again, you and the customer should have full, real-time visibility on the status of the order and be aware of its delivery.

-Reverse Logistics: For a variety of reasons, returns happen.
+For a variety of reasons, returns happen.
 When they do, it’s important to have both an established returns policy and process.
 The goal of returns processing is to accelerate the return so customers can get their refund quickly.
 In the 2020 pandemic year, e-commerce returns rose to 70%, so it’s important more now than ever that your 3PL has a smooth returns process.
-If returns are handled well, customer satisfaction and brand loyalty can increase.
+When 3PLs handle returns well, customer satisfaction and brand loyalty increase.

 According to a Narvar consumer report,